 You stare at the blank screen.
 You hover your pen over the page.
 You wonder if you close your eyes and wait a bit you’ll start automatically writing a masterpiece.
-We’ve all been there.
+We’ve all been there, waiting for the muse to hit and our writing to begin.

-If you’ve been writing for any length of time, I’ve no doubt you’ll have collected a bunch of exercise books, scraps of paper, notepads, computer disks and hard drives filled with notes.
-You may well think they’re well, a bit crap.
-And they may well be, but they could also be the spark that you need.
+If you’ve been writing for any length of time, you’ll no doubt have collected a bunch of exercise books, scraps of paper, notepads, computer disks and hard drives filled with notes.
+You may well think they’re a bit crap, and they may well be.
+But they could also hold the spark you need to begin writing.

 So if you need an idea, start with what you’ve already got first.
 Oh and be careful what you throw away!